erik-d123/Infinigen/README_LIDAR.md

 ## Materials & Baked Inputs
 - Baked‑only semantics.
 No node‑graph evaluation at runtime; no runtime baking.
 - Per‑hit inputs read from exporter textures: Base Color (RGB), Roughness (R), Metallic (R), Transmission (R).
 - Alpha (coverage) source: Principled “Alpha” (if unlinked).
-Default opacity used when Alpha is unset.
-(Optional: add an “ALPHA” bake if you want per‑pixel coverage.)
+Default opacity used when Alpha is unset. (can add an “ALPHA” bake if you want per‑pixel coverage.)
-- Incidence normal: geometric (smoothed) normal at the hit in the minimal mode.
+- Incidence normal: geometric (smoothed) normal at the hit in the minimal mode. (can add using normal bake (shading normal?))
 - Bake locations: typically `export/export_scene.blend/textures/{object}_{DIFFUSE|ROUGHNESS|METAL|TRANSMISSION}.png` next to the scene.

 ## Alpha Semantics